SirajB/digital-innovation/modules/year-1/dat/shared-notes.md

 id has no functional dependencies as it is unique and thus is used as the secondary key for the table.
-Name depends on the iD.
+Name depends on the ID.
 Postcode depends on City.
 Composite key is used where more than one value is used as a secondary key